Swordstone86/ntag215-puck.js/puck-ntag215-manager/readme.md

 # How to use

-First you'll need to write [this .js file](https://raw.githubusercontent.com/Swordstone86/omniibo/master/ntag215.js) to your puck.js with the [Espruino IDE](https://www.espruino.com/ide/), then after you do that you'll be able to connect with this page by clicking connect to puck.
+First, you'll need to upload [this .js file](https://raw.githubusercontent.com/Swordstone86/omniibo/master/ntag215.js) (also shown in the text box below for convenience) to your Puck.js with the [Espruino IDE](https://www.espruino.com/ide/).

-If you ever want to put the puck back into programming mode, you can click the enable uart button that appears after connecting.
+Once your Puck.js is programmed, you'll be able to connect your **omniibo** to this app by clicking **Connect to omniibo**.

-**Note:** For best compatibility, you'll want to enable code minification, mangle, and pretokenise code before upload in the [Espruino IDE](https://www.espruino.com/ide/)
+This, incidentally, also disables programming mode (UART) on your **omniibo**.
+If you ever want to put your **omniibo** back into programming mode (and make it accessible by the Espruino IDE again), you can click the **Enable UART** button that appears after connecting.

 Like this app?
 [Buy the original developer, DanTheMan827, a coffee!](https://ko-fi.com/dantheman827)